Home > Product Resistration > Japan's Classification

 Controlled medical devices/designated controlled medical devices (Class II)

-Controlled medical devices/designated controlled medical devices (Class II) are those other than specially controlled medical devices that are deemed by MHLW to require management in relation to the relatively low potential risk they pose to human life and health in the event of malfunction or side effects.
+Controlled medical devices/designated controlled medical devices (Class II) are those other than specially controlled medical devices that are deemed by MHLW to require management in relation to the relatively low potential risk they pose to human life and health in the event of malfunction or adverse events.

 Most Class II medical devices require a process known as certification, which involves review by a registered certification body (RCB).
 RCBs perform review in line with the applicable certification standards, and also implement QMS auditing.